 Accelerate youth readiness in Science, Technology, Engineering, Arts, and Math (STEAM) for full engagement and success in the 21st century workforce.
-In particular we want to identify, inspire, and engage youth from all backgrounds in STEAM.
+Specifically, we want to inspire, engage, and empower under-served youth and underrepresented groups in STEM.

-A diverse youth population are a significant source of STEM ready youth for our country.
+A diverse youth population is a significant source of STEM ready youth for our country.

 Guillermo "Bill" Izabal, MHRM